hashgraph/guardian/docs/policy-workflow-creation-using-the-guardian-user-interface/policy-workflow-wrap-up.md

   "children": [
     //First policy step - select a role.
     {
-      //"policyRolesBlock" - block which determines a role for the user.
+      //"PolicyRolesBlock" - block which determines a role for the user.
-      "blockType": "policyRolesBlock",
+      "blockType": "PolicyRolesBlock",
       //"tag" - a unique (for the Policy) textual tag for the block which can be used in other blocks for linking.
       "tag": "choose_role",
       //Non ContainerBlock do not contain child elements.
 They can exist but they are ignored for rendering.